 - Tower Gardens are a vertical, aeroponic growing system that can grow up to 20 vegetables, herbs, fruits and flowers in less than three square feet, indoors or out, used to grow fresh vegetables all year round.
 The system plugs into an electrical source, using ultra-violet light, water and nutrients instead of dirt.
 Partnership for a Healthy Lincoln has provided funding for Tower Gardens in several schools and trains wellness leaders on the use of them.

 - Farm to School Partnership for a Healthy Lincoln works with local farmers, the Nebraska Department of Education, school nutrition services, and the Community Learning Centers to help students gain access to healthy, local foods as well as interactive educational opportunities to learn about vegetable gardening, healthy cooking, and farming.

 Healthy Food Access

-Partnership for a Healthy Lincoln collaborates with Nebraska Extension to increase access to and consumption of fresh produce in local low income and minority communities through the Double Up Food Bucks (DUFB) program.
+Partnership for a Healthy Lincoln collaborated with Nebraska Extension to increase access to and consumption of fresh produce in local low income and minority communities through the Double Up Food Bucks (DUFB) program.
 Nebraska Extension Nutrition Education Program, part of the University of Nebraska, helps families on a limited budget make healthier food choices and choose physically active lifestyles.
-Partnership for a Healthy Lincoln provides partial funding for program personal, marketing support, and an electronic card system for customer ease of purchasing fresh produce in a Lincoln cultural market located in a medically underserved area.
-The card system captures data about purchases that has proven the program successful.
+Partnership for a Healthy Lincoln provided partial funding for program personal, marketing support, and an electronic card system for customer ease of purchasing fresh produce in a Lincoln cultural market located in a medically underserved area.
+The card system captured data about purchases that proved the program successful.